kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 ### Configure Hardhat to use the local testnet

-WWith your dApp development environment set up, you will now connect Hardhat to use the local Ethereum testnet generated using Kurtosis.
+With your dApp development environment set up, you will now connect Hardhat to use the local Ethereum testnet generated using Kurtosis.
 To accomplish this, replace `<$YOUR_PORT>` in the `localnet` struct in your `hardhat.config.ts` config file with the port of the rpc uri output from any `el-client-<num>` service.
 In this sample case, the port would be `64248`.
 Your port will be different.

 Example in `hardhat.config.ts`:
 ```typescript